go-acoustic/UICaptureSDK-Modules/AjaxListener/README.md

 ```

 #### Logging all XHR requests except those made to the Acoustic Cloud
+:warning:This method is deprecated.
+Use the `urlBlocklist` feature instead.
 ```javascript
     {
         url: { regex: "^((?!(brilliantcollector\\.com)).)*$", flags: "i" },